unjs/h3/docs/4.examples/validate-data.md

 When you receive data from user on your server, you must validate them.
 By validate, we mean that the shape of the received data must match the expected shape.
 It's important because you can't trust user input.

 > [!WARNING]
 > Do not use a generic as a validation.
-Providing an interface to a utility like `readBody` is not a validation.
+Providing an interface to a utility like `readJSONBody` is not a validation.
 You must validate the data before using them.

 ## Utilities for Validation